grusin-db/uc-azure-account-scim-sync-py/README.md

 The Environment variables take precedence over the Azure CLI auth.

-## Limitations

-- AAD disabled Users and Service Principals are only disabled in account console when they are being synced, as in being member of the group that is curently being synced.
-Hence if disabled user gets also removed from the groups, then these users wont be synced back to account console anymore.
-  - Workaround for this is to disable User or Service Princial in AAD and keep them as members of groups they used to be in.
-This way next full sync will disable them in account console.

-## Near time roadmap

-- enable incremental pgraph api change feed(https://learn.microsoft.com/en-us/graph/webhooks), so that only group members and users/spns who changed since last ran would be synced
-- enable logging of changes into JSON and DELTA format (running from databricks workflow would be required)
-- enable ability to run directly from databricks workflows, with simple installer

 ## Building a package / Local development

 Currently package for this code is not being distributed, you need to build it yourself, follow these steps to do so: